Skip to content

 Multiple Providers

-# Ollama for development
+# Configure for development (Ollama)

-# OpenAI for production
+# Configure for production (OpenAI)

-# Same interface
+# Same interface regardless of provider

 Custom Model Dimensions